-This report will give you many ideas to choose from.
+This article will give you many ideas to choose from.
 Look them over and pick the ones which will work best for your family.
 By using some of these tips you may find you’ll actually save money rather than watching your holiday be ruined by high prices.

 The best way to have a frugal Thanksgiving celebration is to plan ahead.
 This includes planning the menu well in advance, looking for sales on items you’ll use for Thanksgiving, using coupons for those items and asking others to pitch in if several families are eating at your house.
 You can also save by preparing some items days or weeks ahead and refrigerating or freezing them.
 Let’s look into these areas to begin your search for a frugal Thanksgiving celebration.

-Your budget – Have you been saving for the Thanksgiving meal?
+Have you been saving for the Thanksgiving meal?
 Even if you haven’t been saving for it you can still reduce the cost of the day’s meal by spreading the expense over a couple of weeks.
 Once you know how many people will attend and what foods you’ll need to prepare for the meal you’ll have a better idea of what you need to spend.
 You’ll also be able to determine how to spend the allotted funds to get the most “bang for your buck.”

 If you’re hosting the Thanksgiving meal for a large number of family and friends chances are you’ll be expected to provide the turkey, some beverages, a dessert and the paper goods.
 (Using normal place settings, even if they don’t match, will be better for the environment but will take more effort to clean.)
 Depending upon how many people will be attending, you may also be required to prepare a side dish or two.
-The sooner you know what is expected of you the better able you will be to develop a concrete budget.
+The sooner you know what is expected of you the better you will be able to develop a concrete budget.

 Of course, not everyone gathers together in large groups during Thanksgiving.
-Some people live long distance from their family and traveling is expensive.
+Some people live long distances from their family and traveling is expensive.
 If only your immediate family will be having Thanksgiving dinner the budget will be entirely different.
 You’ll have to provide everything for the meal and will want to find the best prices, sales and use coupons to save money.

 Keep a copy of your budget in the binder for future reference.
 This will help you understand your spending habits over the course of several years.
-You’ll also have the budget to go back and look at to help you be better prepared next year.
+You’ll also have the budget to go back and look at to help you be better prepared for next year.

 A guest list – For many families the guest list is probably already set.
 If your extended family gathers together like they would during a family reunion you could have a bunch of people at your house!
 Contact each family group and find out how many people will be coming.
 In many cases this will be the same number of people each year, but as families change over the years the number could be different.
 Knowing how many people to plan for will help you know how much food you’ll need.

-Perhaps you don’t live near family but still want to have more than your immediate family to celebrate the Thanksgiving holiday.
+Perhaps you don’t live near family but still want to have more people than just your immediate family over to celebrate the Thanksgiving holiday.
 Give serious thought to who you want to invite.
 Ask them in plenty of time so they will have an opportunity to verify they don’t have another obligation.
 You’ll also want to ask them to respond to your invitation at least two weeks in advance.
 Any less notice may cause undue stress and running around to ensure you have plenty for everyone to eat.